juanrtato/crop-image-deepanalysis/README.md

-# Fusion of Computer Vision and Language Models for Knowledge Transfer in Precision Agriculture
+# 🤖Fusion of Computer Vision and Language Models for Knowledge Transfer in Precision Agriculture🌾

 **Authors**:
 Juan Ricardo Albarracín Barbosa